Mohit Takalkar: Theatre

 In 2020, during the Covid-19 pandemic, Takalkar directed the digital production The Colour of Loss adapted from Booker Prize winning author Han Kang’s novel The White Book.
 Following the post-pandemic re-opening of theatres, Takalkar devised Hunkaro, a multilingual theatrical production adapted from Asha Amar Dhan a short story by Vijaydan Detha.
 Deepa Punjani for Mumbai Theatre Guide wrote, “Mohit's directorial sensibilities put the story and the actor first, but the design though not obvious, is palpable.
 The simplicity belies the more abstract”.
 At the 2023 Mahindra Excellence of Theatre Awards (META), Hunkaro won seven awards, including best play and best director for Takalkar.

 In 2023, Takalkar returned to Marathi theatre after a nine-year hiatus by directing an adaptation of Sam Steiner's, political two-hander Lemons Lemons Lemons Lemons Lemons featuring Lalit Prabhakar in the cast.

 Takalkar directed Caryl Churchill’s Love and Information for the National Centre for the Performing Arts (India) in 2024.
 The play is a compilation of seven sections each with a number of scenes that range from less than a minute in length to a few minutes long.
 The production was staged in multiple languages including English, Hindi, Marathi, Hariyanvi, and Gujarati.

 Next in 2024 he directed The Nether, a sci-fi crime drama set in near future written by American playwright Jennifer Haley.

+In November 2025, Takalkar directed the play Anatomy of a Suicide by British playwright Alice Birch for the Prithvi Theatre Festival.
+The play follows three women, Carol, Anna, and Bonnie, who are revealed over the course of the narrative to be grandmother, mother, and daughter.
+Their stories unfold simultaneously across different timelines.
+The production starred Iranian actress Faezeh Jalali, Amba Jhala, and Mallika Singh as Carol, Anna, and Bonnie, respectively.
+Dipanita Nath for the Indian express writes, “the latest from one of the country's finest directors, Mohit Takalkar, Anatomy of a suicide plays on a stage marked like the game of knots and crosses, conversations from one era enter another, underlining the fluidity of time in generational trauma and the play keeps the audience in its grip, engaged and involved.”

+In May 2026, Takalkar directed Dil ka Haal Sune Dilwala, an Indian adaptation of Sarah Ruhl’s play Dead Man’s Cell Phone, produced as part of the Aadyam Theatre initiative in Delhi.
+The production starred Vrajesh Hirjee, Dilnaz Irani, and Faezeh Jalali.
+It received mixed reviews, with praise directed toward its live orchestra and modular staging, while criticism focused on its use of cultural stereotypes, pacing, and tonal inconsistency.